 1. Manufactured home parks, mobile home parks and RV parks require submittal of those requirements outlined in Article 23-300 of these Regulations except that the subdivider shall submit un-surveyed plans drawn to scale, rather than plats.
 2. Supplementary materials.
 In addition to the submittal requirements outlined in Article 23-300, preliminary and final plans and submittals for manufactured home parks, mobile home parks and RV parks shall include the following: - a.
 A layout of all spaces, buildings, or structures proposed for rent or lease. - b.
 Location of common areas and facilities. - c.
 Parks and/or recreation areas, if required by Article 23-1000, of these Regulations. - d.
-Landscaping plan, ~~if required by Section 27-1200 Section 23-603.E.2, or Section 27-805, 27-912, Section 27-1006, Article 27-1100 or Article 27-1400, BMCC~~, as applicable. - e.
+Landscaping plan, required by Section 27-1200 as applicable. - e.
 A Traffic Impact Analysis, if required by Section 23-406.B.4., BMCC. - f.
 A Stormwater Pollution Protection Plan (SWPPP) for developments disturbing one acre or more.